To book IFI Education events please contact Richard or Aoife on 01 679 5744 or firstname.lastname@example.org.

 After a disastrous campaign at the Rio 2016 Olympic Games, Irish boxer, Katie Taylor turned professional.
 This revealing documentary follows Taylor as she attempts to get back on track following that major blow to her career.
 Students of PE will find much to discuss including gender in sport, going professional, and planning for optimum performance.

 Alexander McQueen was a British fashion designer and couturier who excelled and excited with his tailoring, theatricality and the sheer bravura of his collections.
 His life cut short by suicide, this documentary traces his career, with footage from some of his most famous and provocative shows.

 Please note that this film contains strong language and references to sexual violence.

 Junk Kouture 2019: Bank of Ireland Junk Kouture is a national contest which encourages young designers in second level education to create striking couture designs from everyday junk.
-Sara Ryan, Chief Operations Officer of Junk Kouture, will be on hand to introduce our screening of McQueen and present a former winner and their costume.
+Sara Ryan, Chief Operations Officer of Junk Kouture, will introduce our screening and present a former winner and their costume.